On Riemannian four-manifolds and their twistor spaces: a moving frame approach: Introduction and main results

+Due to its symmetries, the Riemann curvature tensor defines a linear operator $\mathcal{R}$ from the bundle of two-forms $\Lambda^2$ to itself.
 If $m=4$ and $M$ is oriented, $\Lambda^2$ splits, {\itshape via} the Hodge $\star$ operator, into the direct sum of two subbundles $\Lambda_+$ and $\Lambda_-$, which are called the bundles of \emph{self-dual} and \emph{anti-self-dual} forms, respectively.
-This implies that the Riemann curvature operator gives rise to three linear maps $A$, $B$ and $C$, such that $A$ (resp, $C$) is a symmetric endomorphism of $\Lambda_+$ (resp., $\Lambda_-$) and $B$ is a linear map from $\Lambda_+$ to $\Lambda_-$ (see \cite{athisin} and \cite{besse}); therefore, $\mathcal{R}$ is represented by a block matrix
+This implies that the Riemann curvature operator gives rise to three linear maps $A$, $B$ and $C$, such that $A$ (resp, $C$) is a symmetric endomorphism of $\Lambda_+$ (resp., $\Lambda_-$) and $B$ is a linear map from $\Lambda_+$ to $\Lambda_-$ (see \cite{athisin}, \cite{besse}, \cite{singthor} and \cite{friedr} for a complete dissertation.
+We would like to thank Prof. Ilka Agricola for having pointed out to us this last reference); therefore, $\mathcal{R}$ is represented by a block matrix